Kevin7744/Her/file.md

    - Usage: Use this function to get a randomly selected agent name and type for the outbound call.

 ## Future Events
-- Listen to the user's description of future events from the transcript.
+- Understand the user's description of future events from the transcript.
 - Use the `current_date_time()` function to compare the current time with the user's specified time.
 - If the times match, use the `make_outbound_call()` function to make the outbound call.

 ## Example Workflow
-1. User describes a future event and time in a conversation.
-2. Her assistant get the transcripts and extracts the event details and time.
+1. Her assistant gets the transcripts and extracts the event details and time.
-3. The assistant uses the `current_date_time()` function to get the current time.
+2. The assistant uses the `current_date_time()` function to get the current time.
-4. If the current time matches the event time, the assistant uses the `make_outbound_call()` function to make the outbound call using the.
+3. If the current time matches the event time, the assistant uses the `make_outbound_call()` function to make the outbound call using the user phone number, the prompt_preamble, the agent type and agent name.